LOCATION CASVILLE NC+VA

 SERIES ESTABLISHED: Rockingham County, North Carolina, 2009.

 REMARKS: Casville soils were previously mapped as Vance soils.
-The creation of a mesic region within the southern Piedmont necessitated a new series be established as a counterpart to the Vance Series.
+The creation of a mesic region within the southern Piedmont MLRA 136 necessitated a new series be established as a counterpart to the Vance Series.
 Casville is a small community in western Caswell County near the Rockingham County line.
+The April 2026 version changed the format.
+No data was changed.

 Diagnostic horizons and soil characteristics recognized in this pedon:

-Ochric epipedon--the zone from 0 to 9 inches (Ap and BA horizons)
+Ochric epipedon--the zone from 0 to 23 centimeters (0 to 9 inches) (Ap and BA horizons)

 ADDITIONAL DATA: